For a primer on configuring VisiData through setting options, see jsvine's tutorial.

 How to configure commands

 The .visidatarc in the user's home directory is plain Python code, and can contain additional commands or key bindings.

-Longnames are names given to particular flavours of executable commands for ease of keystroke remapping.
+Longnames are names given to executable commands for ease of keystroke remapping.
 For example, the longname

 select-row is assigned to commands which select the current row in a sheet.
 On default, this longname is bound to the keystroke